 The stake now stands at 23 percent, still a level that gives it great sway over decisions which require the support of 75 percent of votes cast.

 The scale of difficulties since he won support for his restructuring plan in 2011 underlines how much there is still to do for Hiesinger, whose contract is up in September next year.

-Once synonymous with the rise of Germany's industrial and military might, producing munitions, tanks and big guns from its Ruhr valley base, today's ThyssenKrupp is a diversified global conglomerate making products ranging from bulk steel to elevators, automotive parts, fertilizer plants and warships.
+Once synonymous with the rise of Germany's industrial and military might, producing munitions, tanks and big guns from its Ruhr valley base, today's ThyssenKrupp is a diversified global conglomerate making products ranging from bulk steel to elevators, automotive parts, fertiliser plants and warships.

 When Hiesinger took over, the group appeared to be in decent shape, with most of its businesses posting profits.
 But as he started shaking it up, shifting the group away from the volatile steel market, lurking problems came to light.
 ThyssenKrupp has now posted three straight years of losses and racked up debts.